 There are many university resources on campus to support you as well as individuals who can help you explore your options when you have questions or concerns.
-You can reach out to a dean’s designee or can talk with others, such as your residential college dean, dean of student affairs, or the Office for Equal Opportunity Programs.
+You can reach out to a dean’s designee or the Office of Institutional Equity and Access.
+You can also talk with others with whom you are comfortable, such as your residential college dean, or the dean of student affairs in your school.
 If you’d like to talk with someone about sexual misconduct or gender discrimination, you should reach out directly to the Title IX coordinator in your school (who in some cases is also the dean’s designee) or the Title IX office.
 The Sexual Misconduct Response & Prevention website is another helpful resource for questions or concerns about sexual misconduct.

 View a list of deans’ designees.

 If you have a complaint or concern related to a disability. . .

 Students requesting accommodations for disabilities should contact the Student Accessibility Services.

 Students with complaints or concerns related to a disability are encouraged to contact Valarie Stanley, the university Section 504 Coordinator and Director of the Office for Equal Opportunity Programs.

 If you want to speak with someone confidentially. . .

 Privacy concerns are often at the forefront when someone feels they have experienced discrimination or harassment.
 It is useful to know the confidentiality that individuals can expect from each of the university resources.
 University officials are trained in the importance of confidentiality and the protocols for maintaining that confidentiality.

 Dean’s designees and representatives from the Office of Institutional Equity and Access will maintain the confidentiality of student complaints as much as possible, consistent with the nature of the concerns and your goals in the process.